-Comprehensive insurance helps pay for the cost of repairs to your vehicle when it was damaged by something other than a collision, like vandalism or extreme weather events.
-Comprehensive car insurance is never required by state law, but it is usually needed for cars that are leased or financed.
+Comprehensive coverage is never required by state law, but it is usually needed for cars that are leased or financed.… read full answer

 You should consider buying comprehensive coverage if you cannot afford to pay out of pocket to repair or replace your car in a worst-case scenario.
 Comprehensive insurance is usually considered to be a good investment since it’s cheaper than other types of car insurance and covers events that are out of your control as a driver.
 A good rule of thumb is that if the cost of comprehensive insurance exceeds 10% of your vehicle’s value, you can consider dropping it.